 2. Inheritance and rights

 Marriage is a social contract.
 With shared lives comes the benefit of shared property.
 When it is a marriage between equals the future is secured.
 When your family takes charge of your marriage, they also take charge of your future.
 When a marriage is arranged, the financial aspect is not left out of the equation – both sets of parents see to it that their children are secure.
-At times, when people marry against families and cut ties, they are left at dead end if bad times strike them.
+At times, when people marry against families and cut ties, they are left at a dead-end if bad times strike them.

 During difficult times, people in an arranged marriage find help, support and guidance in the experiences of their elders.
 People who marry against the will of their families sometimes have to struggle hard when they need support.